Boarders/slick-blog/site/posts/stlc-semantics.md

   open 𝒞-×
 ```

+Variables are then once again iterated projections, only this time the projection morphisms are generalized to those that exist in any CCC.
+As before,
-Variables will then need to be interpretted as projections which we can define inductively based on the debruijn index:
+we define this inductively based on the debruijn index, using the current top type if the variable is `Z`, and otherwise compose with $\pi_1$ and recurse:
 ```Agda
 ⟦var⟧ : ∀ {ty Γ} → ty ∈ Γ → (𝒞Hom ⟦ Γ ⟧ℂ ⟦ ty ⟧𝕋)
 ⟦var⟧ Z = 𝒞-×.π₂